onqtam/headjack/src/introduction/uris.md

 ---

 Most of the cryptography checks will be happening instantly as blobs are published & ingested by interface infrastructure & stored in more optimal database formats for content to be later directly served.
 Users will always be able to request an on-chain proof for any event and the Merkle proofs will probably be regenerated on the fly to avoid storing them.
+Note that there can be many different & valid Merkle proofs for the same URI from different blockchain states at different block heights.

 This is what makes URIs persistent - as long as someone hosts the content it will always be identifiable with the original URI from when it was posted using Merkle proofs & the blockchain (either a specific URI + a Merkle proof or the entire blob should be stored).
 The [following chapter](names_and_paths.md) shows how names in the URI paths are persistent too (even if user/interface names change ownership at some point).